MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/node-js-yeoman-prereq.md

 - You must have a Microsoft 365 tenant and a team configured with **Allow uploading custom apps** enabled.
 For more information, see [prepare your Microsoft 365 tenant](~/concepts/build-and-test/prepare-your-o365-tenant.md).

-  - If you don't currently have a Microsoft 365 account, you can sign up for a free subscription through the Microsoft 365 Developer Program.
+  - If you don't have a Microsoft 365 account, sign up for a free subscription through the Microsoft 365 Developer Program.
 The subscription remains active as long as you're using it for ongoing development.
 See [welcome to the Microsoft 365 Developer Program](/office/developer-program/microsoft-365-developer-program).

 In addition, this project requires that you have the following tools installed in your development environment:

 - Any text editor or IDE.
 You can install and use [Visual Studio Code](https://code.visualstudio.com/download) for free.

-- [Node.js/npm](https://nodejs.org/en/).
-Use the latest LTS version.
+- The latest version of [Node.js/npm](https://nodejs.org/en/).
 The Node Package Manager (npm) installs in your system with the installation of Node.js.

-- After you have successfully installed Node.js, install the [Yeoman](https://yeoman.io/) and [gulp-cli](https://www.npmjs.com/package/gulp-cli) packages by typing the following command in your command prompt:
+- The [Yeoman](https://yeoman.io/) and [gulp-cli](https://www.npmjs.com/package/gulp-cli) packages.
+Install them using the following command in Command Prompt:

     ```bash
     npm install yo gulp-cli --global
     ```

-- Install the Microsoft Teams Apps generator by typing the following command in your command prompt:
+- Microsoft Teams Apps generator.
+Install the generator with the following command in Command Prompt:

     ```bash
     npm install generator-teams --global